 A lot of people nowadays are leasing instead of buying vehicles.
 Although with a lease you never own the car since you have to return it at the expiry of the lease, the monthly fees are usually lower than the monthly payments towards buying a car.
 In any case, at the end of the lease, you may decide to buy the car, renew the lease, or get a new one under a fresh lease arrangement.

 Another advantage of a leased car is that at the expiry of the lease, you just return the vehicle, pay any outstanding charges and simply walk away.
 However, if you own the car and you don’t need it anymore, you are stuck with the tedious process of looking for a buyer; this could take a considerable amount of time.

 6. Consider Using A Cosigner/Guarantor

 A cosigner can bail you out if you have bad credit.
-A cosigner is someone who legally undertakes to pay up a loan should a borrower fail to do so.
-A cosigner improves your chances of getting a car loan since the lender is assured that, should you default, the cosigner will act as a guarantor to the loan.
+This is someone who legally undertakes to pay up a loan should a borrower fail to do so.
+He/She improves your chances of getting a car loan since the lender is assured that, should you default, the cosigner will act as a guarantor to the loan.
 You will still be required to pay back the loan, but at least your credit score won’t be as adversely affected as it would be had you applied without a cosigner.

 7. Avoid The Temptation To Lie Or Misrepresent Facts

-If you lie about your financial situation, the one thing you can be certain of is that you will get caught!
+If you lie about your financial situation, one thing is certain – you will get caught!
 So, don’t even try to inflate your income so as to look more creditworthy to the lenders than you actually are.
 Doing this will only land you in more financial and legal trouble.
 It’s just not worth it.